Fran Tarkenton: Personal life

 Tarkenton has been married twice and has four children.

 His first marriage was to Anna Elaine Merrell of Decatur, Georgia.
 They wed on December 22, 1960, at First Baptist Church in Decatur, and divorced in March 1982.
-They had three children: daughter Angela (born 1964), son Matthew (born 1968), and daughter Melissa (born 1969).
+They had three children: daughter Angela, son Matthew, and daughter Melissa.

 Tarkenton married his second wife, Linda Sebastian, in the mid-1980s.
-They have one daughter, Hayley Gray Tarkenton (born 1988), a singer-songwriter.
+They have one daughter, Hayley Gray Tarkenton, a singer-songwriter.

 Tarkenton once dated actress Ali MacGraw in the 1980s.